Total lunar eclipse or blood Moon: What Is It and When to See the Phenomenon?

 When and how to observe it?

 To observe a blood moon, you need to be on the night side of the Earth during a total lunar eclipse.
 No special equipment is required, although binoculars or a small telescope can enhance the experience.
-Find a location with little light pollution and clear skies.
-The total lunar eclipse of March 2025 is an event you cannot miss.

 Blood Moon: Why It Happens and How to Observe It